by Dr. Will Cole

 Chicken stock and chicken bouillon cubes are common pantry ingredients but the chemicals in them are just not helping you.
 I’ve talked many times about how bone broth is a better alternative that has many gut healing benefits, and I absolutely recommend including it in your diet.
 If convenience and efficiency is your priority then companies like Bare Bones and Kettle & Fire are great resources that I recommend.

 However, if saving money is a bigger priority simply make your own.
 You can use the recipe found here to get more bang for your buck and more healing with each bite.
-For reference, you can get about 2 gallons of bone broth plus the chicken meat from 1 whole, pasture-raised, organic chicken for about $10.
+For reference, you can get over 1 gallon of bone broth plus the chicken meat from 1 whole, pasture-raised, organic chicken for about $10.

 2. Choose your meat wisely.